JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

 ### Important Code

 - `./src/objects/BirdQueue.js`: Uses the Queue data structure to keep an ordered array of birds.
 The order is relevant since the bird at the front of the queue is the one that gets loaded into the slingshot.
-  - `BirdQueue::initializeQueue(birdTypes)`: Uses the passed-in array of `BirdType` enums to make calls to the `BirdFactory`.
-Positions the birds up in a nice orderly line behind the slingshot.
+  - `BirdQueue::initializeQueue(birdTypes)`: Uses the passed-in array of `BirdType` enums to make calls to the `BirdFactory` and positions the birds up in a nice orderly line behind the slingshot.
 The bird at the front of the queue is placed at the slingshot's location.

     ```javascript
     initializeQueue(birdTypes) {